artizirk/inputpipe/README.md

 to appear on.
 It uses the "uinput" kernel module to create the forwarded input devices- therefore it requires Linux 2.6.x.

-IMPORTANT: inputpipe-server on its own has no security features.
-It is
+_IMPORTANT_:
-           intended mainly for use on closed networks.
+inputpipe-server on its own has no security features.
+It is intended mainly for use on closed networks.
 If you require a little extra security you can run inputpipe-server in inetd mode and use wrappers or inetd features to accept only certain connections.

 Even if you authenticate connections to inputpipe, note that the data will not be encrypted!
 Don't use inputpipe for devices that may be used to enter passwords.

 That said, you can get started just by running "inputpipe-server" with no arguments.
 For more advanced usage, see the --help text